Environmental & social inclusion charter

 - Energy Recovery

-To mitigate the environmental impacts of plastic pollution, Wilderness does not sell any virgin single-use plastic.
+To mitigate the environmental impacts of plastic pollution, Wilderness presented by Audi does not sell any virgin single-use plastic.
 This includes sampling containers, cutlery, plates, cups, bottles, serve-ware, sachets, stirrers and straws.
 We implement a sourcing policy that prioritises:

 - Reuse over single use.

 - Products with the highest recycled content available, including at least 30% where alternatives are not available.